P4IGNORE

 p4 ignores -v -i my-path

-The syntax for the contents of a P4IGNORE file is not the same as Helix Server syntax.
+The syntax for the contents of a P4IGNORE file is not the same as Helix Core Server syntax.
 Instead, it is similar to that used by other versioning systems.
 Consider the following.

 Token Syntax Example Explanation